Obsolete Date: 6/1/2006

-Subdivision (g) was amended, effective March 1, 1996, to reference Rule 43(c).
-In a non-felony case, if the defendant wants to plead guilty without appearing in court, a written form must be used which advises the defendant of his or her constitutional rights and creates a record showing that the plea was made voluntarily, knowingly, and understandingly.
+Subdivision (g) was amended, effective March 1, 2023, to clarify that a defendant’s presence at a plea proceeding may be waived as allowed by Rule 43(b).
+If the defendant wants to plead guilty without appearing in court, a written form must be used which advises the defendant of his or her constitutional rights and creates a record showing that the plea was made voluntarily, knowingly, and understandingly.
 See Appendix Form 17.
 A court may accept a guilty plea via contemporaneous audio or audiovisual transmission by reliable electronic means using the procedure set out in N.D.
 Sup.
 Ct.
 Admin.
 Rule 52.

 Rule 11 does not include a subdivision entitled harmless error and differs from the 1983 amendment to Fed.R.Crim.P.
 11(h) in that respect.
 Rule 52(a), Harmless Error, is intended to have general application to all the criminal rules of procedure.